 This little boy is Nicolas Batum.

 This truth, it will inevitably come at the time of the Draft.
 Because during the selection process for the 2008 Draft, it is impossible for the young French winger to avoid the following question: does Nicolas Batum have a family history with heart problems?
-Filled with emotions, Nico goes into detail about this moment of intense stress and turmoil.
+Filled with emotions, Nico goes into detail regarding this moment of intense stress and turmoil.

 “Just before the Draft, we do batteries of tests in all the cities, the teams, so it’s a long process for at least three or four weeks, it’s pretty crazy.
 And of course we ask for a family history.
 I say that here, my father died of a heart attack.